 Commercial and industrial ("C&I").
 C&I loans primarily include commercial and industrial lending used for general corporate purposes, working capital and liquidity, and "event-driven."
 "Event-driven" loans support client merger, acquisition or recapitalization activities.
 C&I lending is structured as revolving lines of credit, letter of credit facilities, term loans and bridge loans.
-Risk factors considered in determining the allowance for corporate loans include the borrower's financial strength, seniority of the loan, collateral type, leverage, volatility of collateral value, debt cushion, and covenants.
+Risk factors considered in determining the allowance for corporate loans include the borrower's financial strength, seniority of the loan, collateral type, leverage, volatility of collateral value, debt cushion, and covenants. equity lines of credit.

-Real Estate.
-Real estate loans include residential real estate non-conforming loans, residential real estate conforming loans, commercial real estate, and home equity lines of credit.
 The allowance methodology related to real estate loans considers several factors, including, but not limited to, loan-to-value ratio, FICO score, home price index, delinquency status, credit limits, and utilization rates.

 Securities-based loans.
 Securities-based loans allow clients to borrow money against the value of qualifying securities for any suitable purpose other than purchasing, trading, or carrying securities or refinancing margin debt.
 The majority of consumer loans are structured as revolving lines of credit and letter of credit facilities and are primarily offered through Stifel's Pledged Asset ("SPA") program.
-The allowance methodology for securities-based lending considers the collateral type underlying the loan, including the liquidity and trading volume of the collateral, position concentration, and other borrower-specific factors, such as personal guarantees.
+The allowance methodology for securitiesbased lending considers the collateral type underlying the loan, including the liquidity and trading volume of the collateral, position concentration, and other borrower-specific factors, such as personal guarantees.